jtdaugherty/vty/README.md

 If you decide to contribute, that's great!
 Here are some guidelines you should consider to make submitting patches easier for all concerned:

+ - Patches written completely or partially by AI are unlikely to be accepted.
  - Please ensure that the examples and test suites build along with the library by running `build.sh` in the repository.
  - If you want to take on big things, talk to me first; let's have a